There is still plenty to do in the garden, and it’s a great way to keep the kids busy and entertained, while also teaching them some great skills.

-Below are 5 fun activities to try with your kids in the garden this winter:
+Below are 5 fun activities to try with your kids in the garden:

 2. Paint Pots

-Find some old pots around home, or head down to Palmers and grab some cheap terracotta pots, lay a sheet out on the lawn or deck and get creative!
+Find some old pots around home, lay a sheet out on the lawn or deck and get creative!
 The kids can paint pictures or designs, or write the names of the plants on the pots, the ideas are endless!